 1949 – The cake was rated the 13th best known cake in Germany.

-This is a easy-to-make version of Black Forest Cake.
+This is an easy-to-make version of Black Forest Cake

 In a large bowl of the electric mixer, whip together the heavy cream and powdered sugar.
 Refrigerate until ready to use.